-The school successfully transitioned over to this style of teaching before the Christmas break, acting on the feedback given as part of the parental survey.
+The school successfully transitioned over to on site teaching and learning during the Spring term, acting on the feedback given as part of the parental survey.
 Additional feedback is always appreciated as this will help ensure the school continually develops its systems and procedures, helping to keep everyone safe during this extremely pressured and challenging time.

 The video below is a sample of our remote learning teaching and learning from Year 6 all the way down to the Nursery.